Last updated on May 27th, 2023 by Jules Winnfield

 This recipe for vanilla sweet cream cold foam is the ideal match for cold brew coffee or iced coffee.
 Whip up a batch of sweet cream cold foam in no time at all, and enjoy from the comfort of your own home.

-- What Is Vanilla Sweet Cream Cold Foam?
+- So, What Is Vanilla Sweet Cream Foam?

-- How to Make Sweet Cream Cold Foam – Vanilla Recipe
+- Step 3: Vanilla Sweet Cream Cold Foam Recipe – Starbucks Copycat Recipe

 What Is Vanilla Sweet Cream Cold Foam?